Sbozzolo/motionpicture/README.md

 Other than these requirements, you can do anything you want in the movie file (e.g., you can add more methods, functions, classes...).

+To have support for the `--overwrite` option, the function `make_frame` must always write the data regardless of possible pre-existing files at destination.

 > :warning: Due to its own nature, `motionpicture` has to execute any code that
 >           you supply.
 Do not use `motionpicture` with codes you do not trust!